RanadeEduLab/study-group-matcher/Surveys/README.md

 * Asked whether or not the student would like to lead their group
 * Asked how the student would like to interact with their study group
 * Asked whether or not the student prefers a study group where another student shares a common identity with them

+### Fall 2023 (These are the current example surveys.)
+Changes from Fall 2020:
+* Asked for preferred discussion section times in intake survey
+* Asked whether or not the student would like to lead their group
+* Asked how the student would like to interact with their study group
+* Asked whether or not the student prefers a study group where another student shares a common identity with them
+* Asked for student residential location in hopes of easing the process of meeting up

 ### Survey Notes
 * The evaluation survey did not change between Spring 2022 and Spring 2023.